gaehlerm/SoftwareEngineering/README.md

 Here is a rough list of how variable types are sorted by the accessibility they have, starting with the most accessible:

-Compile-Time Constant < Constant < Immutable Object < Mutable Object = Class Variable < Inherited Variable < Singleton = Global Variable
+Compile-Time Constant < Constant < Immutable Object < Mutable Object < Class Variable < Inherited Variable < Singleton = Global Variable

 There is certainly nothing wrong with constants, especially with compile-time constants.
 It's just that they can't do much.
 They are just there and do nothing.
 They store a fixed value, and you are always free to read it.
 If you enjoy working with constant or immutable objects, I recommend functional programming.
 In functional programming, everything is constant.

-////
-Immutable (non-constant) objects can only be used within the current scope.
+Immutable (but non-constant) objects can only be used within the current scope.
 When passed as a function argument, their value cannot be changed.
-If you use immutable objects, you cannot have output arguments, which, in my opinion, is a good thing.
-Due to the SRP, a function should change the value of only one variable, and in my opinion, this should be the return value.
-So, you shouldn't have output arguments anyway.
+If you use immutable objects, you cannot have output arguments, which, in my opinion, is generally a good thing.
+Due to the SRP, a function should change the value of only one variable, and in my opinion, this should be the return value because it is more evident what the code does.
+In general, you should avoid output arguments anyway.
+The only difference to constant objects is that immutable objects can be reassigned to a different value.

 With mutable objects, you have to be careful because it may be unexpected that a function call changes the value of an argument.
 Make sure your functions modify at most the value of the first argument, as altering other arguments can lead to confusion.
 This is not a strict law, but rather a convention.
 Making multiple changes through a single function call is also a violation of the SRP and should be avoided.
 If possible, create a new object instead of modifying an existing one.
 The only reason I could think of why one should use mutable objects is performance.
 Creating new objects all the time may be slow.
+Though with modern compilers this issue may be partially resolved.

 Dealing with class variables can be quite tricky.
 There are too many ways they can disrupt the workflow and cause side effects.
 They may be used, of course, but I provide detailed explanations in the chapter on classes [Classes] about the considerations that need to be taken into account to avoid causing chaos.
 Class variables and mutable objects both allow for modifying an object.
 At the same time, this is also precisely why they are difficult to deal with.
 Furthermore, class variables are accessible in a significantly broader scope, throughout the entire class.
 This is fine for small classes, but one of the reasons why classes should not be too big.
 Otherwise, the class has too much hidden state that will confuse the reader.